PrinceDavis/node-challenge/README.md

 - Create a `.env` in the base directory from the .env-example file included.
 - Make sure your node version is >=16
-- Note: the app pre-startup check fill fails and app would start if you don't have the right env variables or node version is below the required version.
+- Note: the app pre-startup check fill fails and app would not start if you don't have the right env variables or node version is below the required version.

 Run: